ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 Information about the cell type annotations can usually be found in the paper's supplementary materials or by contacting the author directly.
 They can be in a variety of formats or embedded within matrix files.

-A detailed guide on how to curate ontologised cell types from the author provided cell types can be found here: https://github.com/ebi-gene-expression-group/expression-atlas-curation-guide/blob/master/pages/inferred_cell_type.md
+A detailed guide on how to curate ontologised cell types from the author provided cell types can be found here: [SCEA curating cell types guide](https://github.com/ebi-gene-expression-group/expression-atlas-curation-guide/blob/master/pages/inferred_cell_type.md)

 ##### Incorporating into sdrf